-Figure II.16: Code_Saturne Convergence history from the 'listing' file, after 450 iterations.
+Figure II.19: code_saturne Convergence history from the 'listing' file, after 450 iterations.

-Scanning through the listing file for the 'usphyv' output, inspect how the density has changed during the calculations, to verify that the user-coding has been visited and validate your implementation.
+Scanning through the listing file for the 'cs_user_physical_properties' output, inspect how the density has changed during the calculations, to verify that the user-code has been called and validate your implementation.
 As required, the density has decreased as a consequence of the temperature of the fluid increasing next to the hot wall.